gitdode/librfm95/README.md

 ## Susceptibility to Temperature Changes

-With the default frequency deviation of 5 kHz and receiver bandwidth of 10.4 kHz, packet transmission is very unreliable and fails completely for me; when the temperature of the transmitter is below 10°C and above 40°C, while the receiver temperature is at 20°C. The receiver does not seem to be prone to temperature changes.
+With the default frequency deviation of 5 kHz and receiver bandwidth of 10.4 kHz, packet transmission is very unreliable and fails completely for me when the temperature of the transmitter is below 10°C and above 40°C, while the receiver temperature is at 20°C. The receiver does not seem to be prone to temperature changes.